-At the end of the second session of the Cereal Team, we see how the team improves:
+At the end of the fifth session of the Cereal Team, we see how the team improves:

 - i.
-Its collaboration, in that the team members can fluidly complete each other's construction steps. - ii.
-Its productive mathematical discourse in pointing out a key dependency in the given figure, which is central to completing the mathematical task.

-iii.
-Its ability to use dragging to identify dynamic-geometric dependencies-particularly that AD=BE=CF-and to use the compass tool to construct the same dependencies.
+Its collaboration, in that the team members get to work together quickly and effectively, discuss core issues of the task and fluidly complete each other's construction steps.
+Their individual skills merge into collaborative group practices. - ii.
+Its productive mathematical discourse, in pointing out a key dependency in the given figure, which is central to completing the mathematical task. - iii.
+Its ability to use dragging to identify dynamic-geometric dependencies particularly that AD=BE=CF-and to use the compass tool to construct the same dependencies.